trungleduc/jupyter_app_launcher/docs/source/usage.rst

       catalog: Notebook catalog

 - ``type`` = ``notebook``
 - ``source``: Path to the notebook (can be stored anywhere) which will be copied to the current working directory of *JupyterLab*.
 It can be an absolute path or a relative path to the directory of the configuration file.
+Setting this to ``./`` makes voila open its own file browser when launched which allows notebook to be selected.
 - ``args`` (Optional): By default the notebook will be opened with the default notebook view.
 Users can customize the document widget to open the notebook by setting the ``widget-type`` argument.
 For example, to open the notebook with the Voila preview widget, set ``widget-type`` to ``Voila Preview``.
 - ``cwd``: Unused.